m-girl/Computer-Vision-ITAI1378/Final_Project/AI_usage_log.md

 ## What we'd flag for the reader

-- Given how much of this notebook was written with AI assistance, the team focused verification effort on the parts most likely to silently produce wrong results: the box-coordinate math in `decode_yolo_onnx` (letterboxing, scale/offset correction back to original image coordinates), the compliance
+- Given how much of this notebook was written with AI assistance, I focused verification effort on the parts most likely to silently produce wrong results: the box-coordinate math in `decode_yolo_onnx` (letterboxing, scale/offset correction back to original image coordinates), the compliance